microsoft/autogen/python/packages/autogen-core/samples/README.md

 ## Pattern examples

-We provide examples to illustrate how multi-agent patterns can be implemented in AGNext:
+We provide examples to illustrate how multi-agent patterns can be implemented in AutoGen core:

 - [`coder_executor.py`](patterns/coder_executor.py): An example of how to create a coder-executor reflection pattern.
 This example creates a plot of stock prices using the Yahoo Finance API.
 - [`coder_reviewer.py`](patterns/coder_reviewer.py): An example of how to create a coder-reviewer reflection pattern.